learn-co-curriculum/omniauth_lab/README.md

 We'll start by following along with the instructions provided by [Omniauth][].
 Take a look at their ["Getting Started"][started] section and then come back.

 These directions provide a file and a formula.
-In `config/initializers/omniauth.rb`, we'll put these lines:
+In `config/initializers`, create a file called `omniauth.rb` and put in the following lines:

 ```ruby
 Rails.application.config.middleware.use OmniAuth::Builder do